technology-ofmw/HumantaskFileAttachment_BPM_API/README.md

 # Handling Humantask files attachment using HWF/BPM APIs
 Handling Humantask files attachment using HWF/BPM APIs

-This Application projects developed under the following environment.
-Jdeveloper: 11.1.1.7
-Oracle SOA Suite 11.1.1.7
+ 1. A asynchronous BPM process have a simple Humantask, implemented and deployed.
+From the Oracle Fusion Middleware control test (initiate/create) task instance.
+Login to workspace to perform the task, and fill the form and attache the files.

-A asynchronous BPM process have a simple Humantask, implemented and deployed.
-Using HWF/BPM APIs, get the task (Task).
-From the task get the file attachement as a InputStream.
-Using the InputStream create a File, we can store it your own File management system(Documentum, Alfresco etc).
+ 2. Using HWF/BPM APIs, get the task (Task).
+From the task get the file attachment as a InputStream.
+Using the InputStream create a File to local or you can store it your own File management system(Documentum, Alfresco etc).

-This approach is for non-UCM file management storage type.
+ 3. This method is for non-UCM file management storage type.
 For better understanding of Humantask and File attachement refer this [post](https://blogs.oracle.com/bpmtech/entry/handling_humantask_attachments_in_oracle).

-Finally APPROVE the task to complete the task instance.
+ 4. Finally ‘APPROVE’ the task(update task outcome) to complete the task instance.